-- Biological products are highly effective in removing scale and organic build up without risk to the user, the facility and/or the environment
+- Biological products are highly effective in removing scale and organic build up without risk to people, the facility and the environment

-- These preparations do not have a damaging effect on surfaces.
+- These products do not have a damaging effect on surfaces.

-- Traditional degreasers are highly alkaline, which is harmful to skin
+- Traditional degreasers are highly alkaline, which can be harmful to skin

 - Traditional descalers are highly acidic.
 This is both damaging to skin and stainless steel.